Anku5hk/Programmers_guide_to_Python/book.md

 ```
 ### Extras
 * Iterators: Are objects that can be iterated using loops, these aren't necessarily list.
 A iterator object implements \_\_iter\_\_() and \_\_next\_\_() special functions.
 These are implemented inside a class to make it's object iterable.
 * Generators: Generators are lazy iterators, they return value when next() function is called upon.
-They might have or not have loops in them. yield statement makes a function iterable with/without loops. yield saves the state, which helps in iterating value changes over the generators's lifetime, so unlike regular loops which removes loop state as soon as execution is finished/interupted, it can be intertupted and resumed whenever inside a program.
-For longer iteration(larger data) generators are prefered because they are memory efficient, in a sense the can be utilized to generate data required in time and not before time.
+They might have or not have loops in them. yield statement makes a function iterable with/without loops. yield saves the state, which helps in iterating value changes over the generator's lifetime, so unlike regular loops which removes loop state as soon as execution is finished/interrupted, it can be interrupted and resumed whenever inside a program.
+For longer iteration(larger data) generators are preferred because they are memory efficient, in a sense the can be utilized to generate data required in time and not before time.
 Generators can also be created using similar to list comprehension's syntax, but using rounded brackets.
 ```Python
 ## Iterators
 # user-defined iterators